 - Bongkosh Vardhanabhuti

-Students must maintain at least 3.00 cumulative grade point average to remain in good standing and continue to receive financial support.
+Students must maintain at least 3.00 cumulative grade point average to remain in good standing.

 A maximum of 16 hours per semester and eight hours per summer can be carried by a full-time student.
 A student on a half-time graduate assistantship can take a maximum of 12 hours per semester and six hours per summer.